GreenInfo-Network/nyc-crash-mapper-etl-script/README.md

 ## Setup

-Requires a `.env` file with the following.
+Set the following environment variabes in your shell.
 Look up the values from the Heroku panel and copy them in.

 ```
 export CARTO_API_KEY='<redacted>'